ThisIsSidam/Learning-Python/README.md

 # Learning-Python
-This repo. contains python files, kind of like my notes of python and
+This repo. contains python files, kind of like my notes of python.
-I'm still learning so more files will be added with time.

 Also, I named the main files as Day1 and
 Day2, but it doesn't mean they are